xzhao229/15112/README.md

 * numpy 1.15.4
 * pillow 5.2.0

 ## Trainning
 * Trainning has been done for you
-* Please download pre-trained model at https://drive.google.com/open?id=1e-ViGd__dkAwvzf4RVv9uE-4_pq2KmrK unzip and put two models into the same directory.
+* Please download pre-trained model at https://drive.google.com/open?id=1e-ViGd__dkAwvzf4RVv9uE-4_pq2KmrK unzip and put two pre-trained model folders ("prograssion_model" folder and "estimation_models" folder) into the same directory (the codebase folder).

 ## Running the App
 * Once the trainned models have been downloaded, and the working environment has been setted up,  you could start running your kivyMain.py to try.

-## Project Description
-* This is a course project for 15112.
-Age Prophet is an app that will take a picture of you and tell what you look like right now.
-You can also know what you look like in to next 4 years, 8 years, 12 years and 16 years.
-In addition, you can invite your friend to see how old they look and what they will look like in the future.

 ## Files
 * kivyMain.py is the main file for the app, it would call other files such as ageEstimation.py, ageProgression.py.
+* ageEstimation.py is for age prediction and generate image with age labeled.
+* ageProgression.py is for age progression and generate progression images.
+* age_lsgan_transfer.py is for training the progression model but since I have pre-trained model provided for you, you do not need to run that file.
-All the images are saved in the images folder including cropped image for age progression.
+* All the images are saved in the images folder including cropped image for age progression.
 * imageScale.txt is used to store the face position and used for replace face during age-progression
 * all .ttf files are used for font
 * wide_resnet.py is used for age prediction
-* folder tools and models.py are used for age progression
+* "tools" folder and models.py are used for age progression

 ## Citations
 [1]:[Zhifei Zhang](http://web.eecs.utk.edu/~zzhang61/), [Yang Song](http://web.eecs.utk.edu/~ysong18/), and [Hairong Qi](https://www.eecs.utk.edu/people/faculty/hqi/).
 "Age Progression/Regression by Conditional Adversarial Autoencoder." *IEEE Conference on Computer Vision and Pattern Recognition (CVPR)*, 2017.